salsita/ng2-if-media/README.md

 ## Service

-Sometimes you need more granularity than just showing and hiding some HTML. `ngIfMedia` is also available as a service to simplify working with [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API and related window events using the same methodology and configuration as the directive.
+Sometimes you need more granularity than just showing and hiding some HTML. `ng-if-media` is also available as a service to simplify working with [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API and related window events using the same methodology and configuration as the directive.

 ```jsx
 import { NgIfMediaService } from 'ng-if-media';